easimonenko/gh-jekyll-template/README.md

   rbenv global 3.4.5
   ```

 **Note** You will probably need to install the build tools and libraries.
 Be guided by the messages issued during the building process.
+On Ubuntu Linux install following packages: `build-essential`, `pkg-config`, `zlib1g-dev`, `libffi-dev`, `libyaml-dev`.

 ### In Ubuntu Linux with APT